nbd-wtf/trustedcoin/README.md

 ## Using `bitcoind`

-If you have `bitcoind` available and start `lightningd` with the settings `bitcoin-rpcuser`, `bitcoin-rpcpassword`, and optionally `bitcoin-rpcconnect` (defaults to 127.0.0.1) and `bitcoin-rpcport` (defaults to 8332 on mainnet etc.), then `trustedcoin` will try to use that and fall back to the explorers if it is not available.
+If you have `bitcoind` available and start `lightningd` with the settings `bitcoin-rpcuser`, `bitcoin-rpcpassword`, and optionally `bitcoin-rpcconnect` (defaults to 127.0.0.1) and `bitcoin-rpcport` (defaults to 8332 on mainnet etc.), then `trustedcoin` will try to use that and fall back to the explorers when it is not available -- so now you can have a node running at home and it will not be the end of the world for your CLN node when there is a power outage.

 ### Extra: how to bootstrap a Lightning node from scratch, without Bitcoin Core, on Ubuntu amd64